Lilith (Marvel Comics): The Mother of All Demons

 After many attempts to kill the two, her enemies list grew to include Doctor Strange, Morbius the Living Vampire, the Witches, the Nightstalkers and the Midnight Sons.
 In her first attempt, she and most of her children were killed.
 Many months later, her children were reborn with the assistance of Meatmarket, a child that Lilith did not expect would help her.
 This time, they are allied with Centurious the Soulless Man.
 Their goal was to claim the mystical artifact called the Medallion of Power, and kill its inheritors, Johnny Blaze, Danny Ketch, and Vengeance.
 Lilith and her offspring betrayed Centurious and allied with his most hated enemy, Zarathos.
 However, the Midnight Sons banished Lilith and her offspring to the Shadowside.
 Zarathos was later turned into stone and killed.
 Lilith returned to the stony Zarathos, saying she abandoned her old offspring and replaced it with his offspring, promising vengeance for the both of them.

 Lilith was one of several demonic beings imprisoned within Avalon at the start of the Secret Invasion, but was then freed by Pete Wisdom during Captain Britain and MI3's battle with the Skrulls.
 Lilith subsequently joins Satannish and the other freed creatures in killing the invading Skrulls, after hearing them state that any magical creatures that do not serve the Skrulls will not be tolerated.

-Lilith later joins Dracula's inner circle as he plans to invade the United Kingdom.

-During the "Blood Hunt" storyline, Victoria Montesi summons Lilith to deal with a possessed man.